bitcoin-unlimited/BUwiki/autofinalization_parking.md

 spoil \ probability = 1 - (1-p)^n  \tag5
 $$

-For example, targeting 5% of the hash power will be spoiled 40% of the time with an autofinalization depth of 10.
+For example, targeting 5% of the hash power will be spoiled 40% of the time with an auto-finalization depth of 10.
 However, note that in cryptocurrencies like BCH, which command a small fraction of available hash power, it would not be difficult for a miner to direct a significant quantity of hash to both M and F<sup>F2</sup>, dramatically reducing the targeted hash power's percentage.

 **P4 "ASERT interference"**: Since ASERT recalculates difficulty for every block, is it near impossible to have the exact same POW on two forks?
 If so the fork will heal.
 Or will the "absolutely scheduled" nature of ASERT generally result in the same difficulty?
 It turns out that it does not matter for "parking" full nodes so the analysis of this problem stops here.

 #### "Attack Foiled" Analysis

-This attack differs from the traditional doublespend because the attacker must remain ahead of the main chain throughout the entire attack interval of autofinalization depth (AFD) blocks.
+This attack differs from the traditional doublespend because the attacker must remain ahead of the main chain throughout the entire attack interval of auto-finalization depth (AFD) blocks.

 Let: